 Langka (or jack fruit) is infused to the custard filling of the pillowy meringue.
 It easily became one of my all time favorite desserts.

 Kamote fries with caramel

 Kamote Fries is a favorite merienda (afternoon meal) for me and my family.
 I’m glad it took center stage in LuzViMinda as well.
-Fried sweet potato is placed in a shot glass with caramel sauce at the bottom as dip.
+Fried sweet potato is placed in a shot glass with caramel sauce at the bottom which served as the dip.
 You can eat already the kamote fries without the sauce since it already has a sweet coating.
 The caramel sauce is still a nice addition for a richer taste.

 Admittedly, being able to try some of the best cuisines in the world has led us astray from our roots.
-I’m really happy that F1 hotel’s Luzviminda and the amazing chefs mentioned helped us rekindle or make our love stronger for Filipino cuisine, one of the most diverse and best cuisine in the world.
+I’m really happy that F1 hotel’s Luzviminda and the amazing chefs mentioned helped us rekindle or make our love stronger for Filipino cuisine, one of the most diverse and best cuisines in the world.